You don’t always have to choose between life insurance vs…

 The price you pay for income protection as a contractor will depend on a variety of factors.

 Key information required to calculate your premium includes:

-The quotes are based on a non-smoker who is in good health, with an annual income of £40,000.
-Cover is up to age 65 with a 3 month deferred period and with a maximum benefit amount (£2,000 per month):
+The table below shows example quotes for a self-employed electrical contractor, who is a non-smoker in good health, with an annual income of £40,000.
+Cover is until age 65 with a 3 month deferred period and a 12 month payment period: